mbabynames search ✿

 Darcy Jane

-"noble and strong" (Darcy) meets "God is gracious" (Jane).
+"dark one" (Darcy) meets "God is gracious" (Jane).
 The combination reads as complete.
 Neither name overshadows the other.
 At 2 syllables, Darcy needs a shorter middle to stay balanced.
 Jane does that.

 Darcy Anne